Arrabbiata Pasta Recipe

 5. Peel and roughly chop 2 large tomatoes (220 grams).
 Add them in a blender or a food chopper or processor.

-TIP: Try to use tomatoes which are ripe, red and less tangy.
+Tip: Try to use tomatoes which are ripe, red and less tangy.
 Extremely sour tasting tomatoes will make the sauce taste very tangy.

 6. Without adding any water, blend to a smooth puree.
 Set aside.
 If using canned tomato puree, include 1 cup of it.

-Make Arrabiata Sauce
+Make Arrabbiata Sauce

 7. Heat 2 tablespoons olive oil in a skillet or pan on a low or medium heat.
 Add 1 teaspoon finely chopped garlic.
 Sauté for some seconds.
 There is no need to brown garlic.

-8. Then add 2 teaspoons of fresh or dried crushed red pepper (chili flakes).
+8. Next add 2 teaspoons of fresh or dried crushed red pepper (chili flakes).
 Stir and mix in the oil.
 You can reduce or increase the amount of crushed red pepper depending on your spice and heat tolerance.

-TIP: Instead of crushed red pepper (chili flakes), you can also add ½ to 1 teaspoon cayenne or red chilli powder (which is basically powdered dry red chillies and not the Mexican chilli powder).
+Tip: Instead of crushed red pepper (chili flakes), you can also add ½ to 1 teaspoon cayenne or red chilli powder (which is basically powdered dry red chillies and not the Mexican chilli powder).

 9. Next add the prepared tomato puree.